wflore19/pearai-submodule/docs/docs/troubleshooting.md

 If you're getting a response from the LLM that doesn't seem to make sense, you can

 1. Open the "Output" panel (right next to the terminal)
-2. In the dropdown, select "Continue - LLM Prompts/Completions
+2. In the dropdown, select "PearAI - LLM Prompts/Completions
 3. View the exact prompts that were sent to the LLM and the completions recieved

 ### JetBrains